 I do not see a fast solution for this problem in the near feature without reworking the entire learning path.

-Updated by Sven Vanpoucke almost 11 years ago
+Updated by Sven Vanpoucke over 11 years ago

 In addition to my previous comment i would like to add these resources to underline my statements